 Why an "SSA"?

 As one who's been participating in this endeavor, let me try to explain why I think the proposal for a Special Service Area is important.
 The Special Service Area (SSA) will be managed by a board of commissioners recommended by the aldermen (both 4th and 5th) and appointed by the mayor.
-James Hanson, Mesa Development; Michael McGarry, Hyde Park Bank; Mary J. Rogel, East Point Associates; Tony Fox, Harper Theater; Gregory Guttman, Hyde Park Chamber of Commerce and director of marketing at MAC Property; James Hennessy, vice president for commercial real estate at the University of Chicago; Allison Hartman, attorney; George Rumsey, Computer Resource Center; and Donna Trainor, UPS Store owner, were all named members of Special Service Area Number 61, the Hyde Park Commission, by the City of Chicago Finance Committee last Monday, Jan.
+James Hanson, Mesa Development; Michael McGarry, Hyde Park Bank; Mary J. Rogel, East Point Associates; Tony Fox, Harper Theater; Gregory Guttman, Hyde Park Chamber of Commerce and director of marketing at MAC Property; James Hennessy, vice president for commercial real estate at the University of Chicago; Allison Hartman, attorney and president of the DARE Foundation; Jackie Jackson, Kilwin's; Charles Newsome, Kimbark Plaza Cooperative Association; George Rumsey, Computer Resource Center; and Donna Trainor, UPS Store owner, were all named members of Special Service Area Number 61, the Hyde Park Commission, by the City of Chicago Finance Committee last Monday, Jan.
 13. Read more by Lindsay Welbers, HP Herald.

 Frank Lloyd Wright in Kenwood